KittyGiraudel/site/_posts/2014-03-25-sassy-matrix-because-one-dimension-wasnt-enough.md

 }
 ```

 _Note: I like to prefix private functions with an underscore.
-By "private" I mean functions that are not supposed to be called from the outside.
+By “private” I mean functions that are not supposed to be called from the outside.
 Unfortunately Sass doesn’t provide any way to privatize stuff._

 All we did was checking for the length and the type.
 This doesn’t deal with out of bounds coordinates but that’s more than enough for now.
 Anyway, to set a value in the grid it is nothing easier than: